Call us 0333 370 4333

 Share

-A ‘nudge letter’ (‘a nudge letter’) is one issued by HMRC with intent to encourage a taxpayer, whether it be an individual or corporate body, to review tax returns and finances to ensure that all financial gains have been fully declared to HMRC.
+A ‘nudge letter’ is issued by HMRC with the intention to encourage a taxpayer, whether it be an individual or corporate body, to review their tax returns and finances to ensure that all financial gains have been fully declared to HMRC.

 Where a tax return appears to HMRC to be incorrect, it does not necessarily have to proceed by adopting the softer option of issuing a nudge letter; it may proceed straight to the commencement of an enquiry or a full tax investigation.